astronomer/astro-docs/cloud/stable/05_manage-astronomer/01_workspace-permissions.md

 #### Via Houston API

 Users with Workspace Admin privileges can use Astronomer's Houston API to programmatically invite users to a Workspace.
-Within the mutation query, you can configure a user's permissions, login email address, and whether they need to verify their email before accessing the platform.
+By running a variation of the `workspaceAddUser` mutation, you can configure a user's permissions, login email address, and whether they need to verify their email before accessing the platform.
 For an example API request, see [Sample Mutations](/docs/cloud/stable/manage-astronomer/houston-api#sample-mutations).

 ### Invite to Deployment